fxlin/p2-concurrency/2b-exercises.md

-# Assignments - scalability
+# Scalability: exercises

-## 0. Reproduce our simple benchmarks
+## 0. Reproduce the benchmarks

+Repeat what has been described in our writeup.

+Deliverable: a one-page report in PDF, in which you:

+* show the scalability plots you generated;
+* discuss your observation and compare with our results
+* provide any explanation / reasoning needed

 ## 1. The unfinished scalability quest

-How does the list program scale with more than 8 threads?
-Profile the execution with VTune.
+How does the list program scale to more than 8 cores?
+Profile its execution with VTune.
 It may be worth trying VTune's "microarchitecture exploration".
-Can you make it scale to 20 threads?
-If so, show the code and profiling results; if not, talk about possible bottlenecks.
+Can you make it scale to 20 cores?
+If so, show your code and profiling results; if not, reason about about possible bottlenecks.

 Deliverable: